Scarborough Centre for Alternative Studies, Teacher PD Day October 5, 2018

 Teachers were asked if they would want to go to the Art Gallery of Ontario and challenge themselves to make one lesson that connects with the Anthropocene exhibit and the McLean Centre show, and that addresses the Niagara Treaty agreements.
 There seemed to be enough interest to plan this full day trip for our next PD day.

-The presentation ended with a giveaway — a t-shirt purchased online from the Onaman collective — for the first person who could answer the following question: How is Trudeau violating the Niagara Treaty when he makes attempts to run a pipeline through Secwepemc territory?
+The presentation ended with a giveaway — a t-shirt purchased online from the Onaman collective — for the first person who could answer the following question: How is Trudeau violating the Crown’s Niagara Treaty promises when he makes attempts to run a pipeline through Secwepemc territory?

 Art students designed hearts the day before and we ran construction paper through the photocopier, a technical tip from Olivia Gude.